 A basic rehab program for a lateral knee ligament sprain.
 This will vary from patient to patient depending on a number of factors including the grade or severity of injury.

-For a grade 2 are more severe and require a slower and longer rehabilitation programme.
+For a grade 2 are more severe and require a slower and longer rehabilitation program.
 The rehabilitation guidelines for a grade 2 lateral ligament sprain can be split into 4 phases:

 Phase 1: Immediately following injury

-- Aims: Reduce pain and swelling, ensure the knee can be fully straightened and bent to 90°
+Duration: 3 weeks.
+Aims to reduce pain and swelling, ensure the knee can be fully straightened and bent to 90 degrees.

 Phase 2: 3 weeks following injury

 Duration: 3 weeks.
 Aims to eliminate swelling, full weight bearing on the injured knee, full range of motion, increase strength in the injured leg.

 Continue with cold therapy and compression to eliminate swelling, particularly following exercises.
 Strengthening exercises to include half squats, step-ups, hip raises, hamstring curls and single leg calf raises.
 It may be possible to begin to swim although avoid not breaststroke!
 Or use a stepper for aerobic fitness.

 Duration: 4 weeks.
 Aims to regain full range of motion, strength, and return to light jogging and by week 8.